mitchnic/HomeAssistant/README.md

 ## Contents

 - `Blood-Sugar-Card` — custom Lovelace card for Nightscout glucose values with trend arrow, dynamic color, minutes since last reading, and sparkline.
+Note: HACS requires a single-card repo, so this folder is not directly HACS-installable as-is.

 ## Quick Install (Local)